 You might have a blog where you talk about fitness, and you have both demographics of the audience.
 You can easily create two groups in MailChimp to separate men and woman when you send an email.

 When you publish a post about men, send an email to all the people who are in the group men and when you publish a post important for women, sending an email to group women will give you more conversion, and above all, it makes more sense too.

-Step 2: Click on create groups.
+Step 2: Create groups.

 Step 3: Enter a name for your group and click save.